jackyhuynh/Cyberwarfare/README.md

     - Psychological Operation,
     - Military deception, and
     - Operations Security

-    -
-## Information Operations Roadmap:
+## Information Operations Roadmap

 Information Operation Roadmap was developed by the Department of Defense.
-The roadmap organized information operation to help the military better organize, train, and equip wage information operation in the future:
+The roadmap organized information operations to help the military better organizes, train, and equip wage information operation in the future:
-- Computer Network Attack (CNA):
+### Computer Network Attack (CNA):
-  - core capabilities of offensive information operation
+  - Core capabilities of offensive information operation
-  - The Use of computer network to: disrupt, deny, degrade, or destroy an adversary's information or information systems
+  - The Use of the computer network to: disrupt, deny, degrade, or destroy an adversary's information or information systems
-  - CNA weapons can exploit vulnerabilities in computer system and network - vulnerabilities unknown to the outside world (zero-day vulnerabilities)
+  - CNA weapons can exploit vulnerabilities in the computer system and network - vulnerabilities unknown to the outside world (zero-day vulnerabilities)
   - Retrieved from (1)
-- Computer Network Defense  (CND):
+### Computer Network Defense  (CND):
-  - Activities designed to protect, monitor, analyze, detect, and respond to CNA weapons in friendly information system or network
+  - Activities designed to protect, monitor, analyze, detect, and respond to CNA weapons in a friendly information system or network
-  - Tools and talent are exchange between the military and private sectors.
+  - Tools and talent are exchanged between the military and private sectors.
   - Retrieved from (1)
-- Intelligence Gathering:
+### Intelligence Gathering:
   - Efforts to gather information about an adversary’s capabilities, plans, and actions
-  - Obtain as much information about the oponent as possible (cyberespionage)
+  - Obtain as much information about the opponent as possible (cyberespionage)
   - Retrieved from (1)
-- Electronic Warfare:
+### Electronic Warfare:
   - Military actions designed to use electromagnetic or directed energy to control the electromagnetic spectrum or attack the enemy
-  - weapon variety are wide:
+  - weapon varieties are wide:
     - (land) ground stations
-    - (air) specilized aircraft
+    - (air) specialized aircraft
     - (sea) ships at sea
-  - There are 3 sub division:
+  - There are 3 subdivisions:
-    - Electronic attack: the use of electromagnetic or directed energy to attack personal, facilities or equipments
+    - Electronic attack: the use of electromagnetic or directed energy to attack personnel, facilities, or equipment
-    - ELectronic protect: protect our personal, facilities or equipments from Electronic warfare
+    - Electronic protection: protect our personal, facilities, or equipment from Electronic warfare
-    - Electronic warfare support: actions(search, analyst) that support Electronic Attack, ELectronic Protect.
+    - Electronic warfare support: actions(search, analyst) that support Electronic Attack, Electronic Protect.
     - Retrieved from (1)

-- Psychological Operation (PSYOPs):
+### Psychological Operation (PSYOPs):
 - Military operations planned to convey selected information and indicators to foreign governments, organizations, groups, and individuals to influence their emotions, motives, objective reasoning, and behavior
 - There are five roles for PSYOPs:
-    - Influance foreign populations by sharing information subjectively
+  - Influence foreign populations by sharing information subjectively
-    - Attack enemy's will to resit and minimizes the adverse impacts on psycological targets
+  - Attack the enemy's will to resist and minimizes the adverse impacts on psychological targets
-    - Provide public information to foreign populations to support humanitarian activities, restore or reinforce legitimacy
+  - Provide public information to foreign populations to support humanitarian activities, and restore or reinforce the legitimacy
-    - Convey intent and etablish credibility to foreign populations
+  - Convey intent and establish credibility with foreign populations
-    - Counteract enemy propagenda
+  - Counteract enemy propaganda
+  - Retrieved from (1)

-- Military deception:
+### Military deception:
 - Actions designed to mislead adversary forces about the operational capabilities, plans, and actions of friendly force
-  - Usually occur at startegic level to attempt mislead foreign leaders
+- Usually occur at the strategic level to attempt to mislead foreign leaders
 - Retrieved from (1)

-- Operations Security (OPSEC):
+### Operations Security (OPSEC):
 - Activities designed to deny an adversary access to information about friendly forces that would reveal capabilities, plans, or actions
-  - Designed to against the enemy's information gathering:
+- Designed against the enemy's information gathering:
 - Retrieved from (1)
 - There are five steps in OPSEC:
   - Identification of critical information:
-      - Identify essential information elements that would be valuable to the enemy and cause harm if disclosed
+    Identify essential information elements that would be valuable to the enemy and cause harm if disclosed
   - Threat Analyst:
-      - Answer six fundamental questions to identify what, who are the threats
+    Answer six fundamental questions to identify, who are the threats
   - Vulnerability Analyst:
-      - examinate all the possible way that adversaries could gather information from the operations
+    Examine all the possible ways that adversaries could gather information from the operations
-    - Risk Assement
+  - Risk Assessment
-      - Analyze vulnerabilities identified during the vulnerability assessment and identify possible OPSEC countermeasures for each
-      - Estimate cost of implementing each OPSEC countermeasure and make final countermeasures for execution
+    Analyze vulnerabilities identified during the vulnerability assessment and identify possible OPSEC countermeasures for each.
+Estimate the cost of implementing each OPSEC countermeasure and make final countermeasures for execution
-    - Contermeasure Implementation
+  - Countermeasure Implementation
-      - Implement the plan in a secure way (four citeria)
+    Implement the plan in a secure way (four criteria)
 - Retrieved from (1)

 ## References:
 - Chapple, M., & Seidl, D. (2023).
 Cyberwarfare: Information Operations in a Connected World (Second). essay, Jones & Bartlett Learning.
 (1)